 While some other studies have found evidence that taking casein before bed can be helpful for boosting metabolic rate and strength in untrained individuals who start strength-training, today it’s generally believed that you should focus on “the strategy of achieving specific daily protein levels versus specific timing of protein ingestion for increasing muscle mass and performance.”
 In other words, it matters more that you consume the protein you need over the whole day, rather than the exact timing.

 Since you want to supply your damaged muscle tissue with nutrients ASAP following exercise, using casein over faster-acting protein sources won’t give you the benefits of an immediate rush of amino acids that you’re after.
 Because whey protein is so quickly absorbed and digested, it makes the better choice following a workout.
 Your muscles are searching for a rapid supply of nutrients after you train in order to carry out muscle synthesis, so hold off on having casein to better speed up this process.

 Casein Protein Powder Nutrition Facts

 Wondering how much casein protein you should use at one time or maybe how much protein you need in general?
-Protein needs vary from person to person depending on many factors, but some general guidelines are as follows (11):
+Protein needs vary from person to person depending on many factors, but some general guidelines for using casein protein are as follows: